jquery/learn.jquery.com/CONTRIBUTING.md

 #### Pronoun Usage

   - Don't use "I," "me," "us," "our," "we," and gender-specific pronouns such as "him" or "she."
-  - Use the second-person pronoun "you" when addressing the reader, and the definite article "the" when addressing code or content.
+  - Use the second-person pronoun "you" when addressing the reader, and the definite article "the" when addressing code or content:
-    - *You will be able to herp derp after derping the herp.*
+    - *"You will be able to herp derp after derping the herp."*
-    - *Insert the paragraph after the unordered list.*
+    - *"Insert the paragraph after the unordered list."*

 #### Voice & Tone